rubemz/rainman/README.md

 end
 ```

+Handler classes automatically have `config` and `validation` class methods
+available.
+These are hashes that contain configs/validations specific to the
+handler.

-The example driver above also defined a `list` action through `nameservers`,
+The example driver above also defined `nameservers` namespace with a `list`
-(eg: `Domain.nameservers.list`).
-To implement this, a Nameservers class is
+action (eg: `Domain.nameservers.list`).
+To implement this, a Nameservers class
-created within each handler's namespace:
+is created within each handler's namespace:

 ```ruby
 class Domain::Abc::Nameserver